 Strategic levy investment Marketing Managers are responsible for developing, planning, executing and evaluating industry marketing programs for their horticultural industry bodies.

 In consultation with each industry, the Marketing Manager develops the industry’s Strategic Marketing Plan and manages and evaluates the campaigns developed as part of the Plan.

 Hort Frontiers strategic partnership initiative Relationship Managers

 Hort Frontiers strategic partnership initiative Relationship Managers identify and pursue opportunities for co-funding based on an understanding of the sector and its stakeholders.

 They maintain and expand relationships with stakeholders, and represent the entire range of Hort Innovation services to potential co-investors for the benefit of horticulture.

-Relationship managers proactively anticipate, prioritise and meet the investment needs of the funds within their portfolio, ensuring Pool 2 funds will create and sustain leadership position for Hort Innovation and Australian horticulture in domestic and overseas markets.
+Relationship Managers proactively anticipate, prioritise and meet the investment needs of the funds within their portfolio, ensuring strategic co-investment funds will create and sustain leadership position for Hort Innovation and Australian horticulture in domestic and overseas markets.

 Shared technical services

 This operational model is supported by the organisation’s shared professional services which work with Fund and Relationship Managers to implement these investments into effective R&D, marketing, and trade development programs.
 The data unit provides fund managers and the business with data-driven insights to help drive these investment decisions.

 Shared support services